Peacexxela/alx-low_level_programming/0x03-debugging/README.md

-# Debugging in C Program :beetle
+# Debugging in C Program 🪲